HiDiHlabs/umi_alignment/README.md

 ```
 cd <Path/to/work_dir>
-snakemake --slurm -j 10 --configfile <Path/to/config.yaml> --use-conda --conda-frontend mamba --profile <Path/to/pipeline_dir/profile> --snakefile <Path/to/pipeline_dir/workflow/Snakefile --conda-prefix <Path/to/local/conda_envs>
+snakemake -j 10 --configfile <Path/to/config.yaml> \
+ --use-conda --conda-frontend mamba \
+ --conda-prefix <Path/to/local/conda_envs> \
+ --profile <Path/to/pipeline_dir/profile> \
+ --snakefile <Path/to/pipeline_dir/workflow/Snakefile

 ```

 The `--conda-prefix` will install the conda environment required at the particular location specified, this will helpful in maintaining a single version across runs.
 This is the recommended way.

+**!!!Note!!!**
-Please make sure before running mulitple instances of the pipeline run this command for one sample or for some test data so as to setup the environments.
+Please make sure before running mulitple instances of the pipeline, to run this command for one sample or for some test data so as to setup the environments.
+You can ignore the --conda-prefix command but is highly recommned to use ut

 ## Running with Singularity

 It is recommend to run the pipeline using a singularity container when working on High Performance Cluster.
 For this you would require to start the pipeline with

 ```
 cd <Path/to/work_dir>
-snakemake --slurm -j 10 --configfile <Path/to/config.yaml> --use-conda --conda-frontend mamba --profile <Path/to/pipeline_dir/profile> --snakefile <Path/to/pipeline_dir/workflow/Snakefile --use-singularity --conda-prefix <Path/to/local/conda_envs> --singularity-prefix <Path/to/local/Singularity> --singularity-args "-B /Path/to/data_folder1/:/Path/to/data_folder1,/Path/to/genome/folder:/Path/to/genome/folder"
+snakemake -j 10 --configfile <Path/to/config.yaml> \
+ --use-singularity --singularity-prefix <Path/to/local/Singularity> \
+ --singularity-args "-B /Path/to/data_folder1/:/Path/to/data_folder1,/Path/to/data_folder2/:/Path/to/data_folder2" \
+ --use-conda --conda-frontend mamba \
+ --conda-prefix <Path/to/local/conda_envs> \
+ --profile <Path/to/pipeline_dir/profile> \
+ --snakefile <Path/to/pipeline_dir/workflow/Snakefile
 ```

 The `--singularity-prefix` will install the singularity environment required at the particular location specified, this will helpful in maintaining a single version across runs.
 This is the recommended way.

+**!!!Note!!!**
 Please make sure before running mulitple instances of the pipeline run this command for one sample or for some test data so as to setup the singularity image and the conda environment inside them.

-The `--singularity-args` must be used to bind the folders/files required by the pipeline.
+The `--singularity-args` must be used to bind the folders/files required by the pipeline (**Hint:** the files and folders inside the `config/config.yaml` file the location of the fastq files from the metadata file will need to be bound).

 The current working directory is automatically bound by snakemake.
 Please look at documentation at [Apptainer](https://apptainer.org/docs/user/latest/introduction.html) and [Snakmake documentation](https://snakemake.readthedocs.io/en/v7.32.3/snakefiles/deployment.html#running-jobs-in-containers)

+**Side Note**
+If you are using a HPC please talk to your cluster admin and make sure all compute nodes have a running singularity version, For the first run/setup of the conda environment and singularity container requires the Node to have a working internet connection.